Vintage Medicine Cabinet: A Makeover

 (After adding the doors, drawer, and knobs we were finished!)

-Making over our vintage cabinet cost around $50 and was completed in one weekend.
-It was a simple project, but it makes such a big difference in our living room!
+Our vintage cabinet cost around $50 and one weekend to complete.
+It was a simple project, but it made such a big difference in our living room!

-In a couple of weeks, we will PCS to Fort Hood, Texas and can be rid of red walls forever!
+In a couple of weeks, we will PCS to Fort Cavazos, Texas, and can be rid of red walls forever!

 Until then, our blue cabinet looks a little crazy in our red and yellow living room.